-Economic Policy interns serve as fully engaged members of the team and are vital to the work that they do.
+Economic Policy interns serve as fully engaged members of the Economic Policy team and are vital to its work.
 Interns will have the opportunity to delve into a variety of projects and gain valuable knowledge and understanding of key issues facing the nation.
-Though not limited to this list, the Economic Policy team’s work is likely to encompass the following: labor markets, retirement security, housing, budget and tax policy, international economic policy and trade, economic mobility, and the general state and future of the economy.
+Though not limited to this list, the Economic Policy team’s work is likely to encompass the following: labor markets; retirement security; housing; budget and tax policy; international economic policy and trade; economic mobility; and the general state and future of the economy.

-Economic Policy interns learn many of the basic skills it takes to become a public policy professional in a progressive nonprofit from a front-row seat.
+Economic Policy interns will learn many of the basic skills needed to become a public policy professional at a progressive nonprofit.
 They are involved in all core activities of the team and are assigned day-to-day activities to help integrate them into the work.
 Interns may engage in research, writing, project support, and preparatory work for policy events.
 Interns on the Economic Policy team are also encouraged to take full advantage of the many events at American Progress, as well as events, briefings, and hearings that take place on the Hill and throughout Washington, D.C.

 In order to be considered for an internship with American Progress, please combine the following items into a single .doc or .pdf file; follow the appropriate application link below; upload the single file; and complete the online application.
 The system does not allow for multiple files.
 Required materials include:

 Please note that only those individuals whose qualifications match the current needs of the organization will be considered applicants and receive responses from American Progress.